 The Chamonix Valley has five different ski areas with skiing from the complete beginner to the internationally acclaimed expert descents.From the beautiful tree lined piste’s of Les Houches to the infamous Grand Montets there’s something for everyone.
 There are two types of ski pass offered, the Chamonix Le Pass or the Mont Blanc Unlimited.
+The latter covering the resorts of Megève, Saint Gervais & Les Contamines, also known as the evasion ski area.
 Please see the prices and details of each pass below and don’t hesitate to speak to your concierge if you are unsure of which pass is right for you.
-We can have your skipasses waiting in the chalet for your arrival as well as your ski equipment delivered to the chalet so you can get straight onto the slopes as soon as you arrive.
+We can have your skipasses waiting in the chalet for your arrival as well as your ski equipment delivered to the chalet so you can get straight onto the slopes as soon as you arrive to your luxury chalet in Chamonix or Megève.

 Starting at the lowest part of the valley, Les Houches ski area sits at 950m and reaches 1900m at its highest point.
 This ski area is renowned for offering more gentle skiing than some of the other Chamonix ski areas.
 It has wide, flowing tree-lined pistes and fantastic views of Mont Blanc.
 A dedicated family area at the top of the Prarion makes it a great place to come with little ones.